mindersec/minder/docs/docs/ref/proto.md

 #### EntityTypedId
-EntiryTypeId is a message that carries an ID together with a type to uniquely identify an entity such as (repo, 1), (artifact, 2), ... if the struct is reused in other messages, it should be moved to a top-level definition
+EntiryTypeId is a message that carries an ID together with a type to uniquely identify an entity such as (repo, 1), (artifact, 2), ...

 | Field | Type | Label | Description |